The 'YES Program' &

 Age and poverty level affected the likelihood of children receiving treatment for anxiety, depression, or behavior problems.

-If you would like to join our missions and help make a difference in the life of our youth, please click below and make a donation.
+If you would like to join our mission and help make a difference in the life of our youth, please click below and make a donation.
 We cannot provide this wonderful service without the help of our community!

 "It takes a village to raise a child." ~ African Proverb